Hwoss-Pe/SparkBook/README.md

   - [prometheus](https://hub.docker.com/r/bitnami/prometheus) - The Prometheus monitoring system and time series database
   - *grafana - The open observability platform*
   - *zipkin - A distributed tracing system*
+  - Canal - Alibaba's open-source project to capture database changes (binlog) and synchronize to other systems.
+It is often used for data replication and real-time streaming.
+  - ELK - A set of tools for logging, searching, and visualizing data:
+    - Elasticsearch: A distributed, RESTful search and analytics engine
+    - Logstash: A server-side data processing pipeline
+    - Kibana: A visualization tool for Elasticsearch data
 - kubernates
   - [Kubernetes cluster architecture](https://kubernetes.io/docs/concepts/architecture/)
   - [kubectl](https://kubernetes.io/docs/tasks/tools/) - The Kubernetes command-line tool